-Solar Spectral Irradiance at Extreme UltraViolet wavelengths (EUV) drives physical and chemical processes.
-The EUV solar irradiance is the most important parameter to monitor the space weather.
-The SSI variation at EUV wavelengths has important consequences for the Earth's upper atmosphere because the SSI is completely absorbed into the tenuous layers above the stratosphere (Fontenla et al. 2017; Schöll et al. 2016).
-Several models of EUV have been developed since 1970s, based on the reference irradiance spectrum and its extrapolation using proxies and using the different features of the solar atmosphere (Schöll et al. 2016; Thuillier et al. 2014; Ermolli et al. 2013; Kretzschmar et al. 2004).
+SSI at Extreme UltraViolet wavelengths (EUV) drives physical and chemical processes.
+The EUV solar irradiance is the most important parameter to monitor space weather.
+The SSI variation at EUV wavelengths has important consequences for the Earth's upper atmosphere because the SSI is completely absorbed into the tenuous layers above the stratosphere (Schöll et al. 2016; Fontenla et al. 2017).
+Several models of EUV have been developed since the 1970s, based on the reference irradiance spectrum and its extrapolation using proxies and using the different features of the solar atmosphere (Kretzschmar et al. 2004; Ermolli et al. 2013; Thuillier et al. 2014; Schöll et al. 2016).

-The emission at EUV wavelengths is originated in the solar chromosphere, transition region and corona; and it is affected by the Sun's magnetic field dynamics (Aschwanden 2005; Warren et al. 1998).
+The emission at EUV wavelengths originates in the solar chromosphere, transition region, and corona; it is affected by the Sun's magnetic field dynamics (Warren et al. 1998; Aschwanden 2005).
 The SSI varies on timescales of minutes to days, the 27-day solar rotation period (manifested into synoptic charts using that input in this approach), and the 11-year solar cycle (this variation was analyzed in this article).
-The CODET model has as an output the Solar Spectral Irradiance from the photospheric magnetic field evolution over the solar cycle 23 and 24 (Figure 3 (a)) computed for three lines simultaneously (17.1nm, 19.3nm and 21.1nm), but the best results were obtained in two wavelengths 19.3nm and 21.1nm.
+The CODET model has, as an output, the SSI from the photospheric magnetic field evolution over solar cycles 23 and 24 (Figure 3(a)) computed for three lines simultaneously (17.1, 19.3, and 21.1 nm), but the best results were obtained in two wavelengths: 19.3 and 21.1 nm.